-Free throw percentage (FT%) is a basketball metric that puts a player’s successful free throws in perspective to their total attempts.
+Free throw percentage (FT%) puts a player’s successful free throws in perspective to their total attempts.

 In basketball, a free throw (or foul shot) is awarded to a player who has been fouled by the other team.
 The number of free throws depends on where on the court the player was while being fouled.

 Other foul situations can result in the award of a free throw.

 When a free throw is awarded, the shooter takes the shot from behind the free throw line.

 Each successful free throw is worth 1 point.

 Formula – How to calculate free throw percentage